lukepinedaa/CMSC-124-Project/README.md

 `lexer(code)` - Accepts string as parameter.
 For converting the string to sequence of tokens.
 This returns the symbol table which is a  2D list (a list of lists of dictionaries) or a list containing error information: `[False, lineNumber, ErrorMessage]`.

+### Syntax Analyzer

+`parser(output)` - Accepts the symbol table made using the Lexical Analyzer.
+For checking the grammar of the code using the tokens made by the Lexical Analyzer.
+This returns the line number of error, a short description of the error, and a symbol table which is a dictionary.
 *<insert  other  modules\>*